Harry Wilson (footballer, born 1997): Fulham

+Leeds United

+On 8 July 2026, Wilson joined Leeds United on a free transfer.

 International career

 Having represented Wales in the Victory Shield and at under-17 level and impressing manager Chris Coleman with his performances, in October 2013, Wilson was called up by the Wales national football team at the age of 16.
 An unused substitute in a 1–0 victory over Macedonia on 11 October, Wilson made his debut four days later against Belgium, when he came on as a substitute for Hal Robson-Kanu in the 87th minute.
 Upon making this appearance he became the youngest player at the age of 16 years and 207 days, to play for Wales, beating the previous record holder Gareth Bale by 108 days.
 He also became Liverpool's youngest international beating the record previously held by Raheem Sterling who represented England for the first time in November 2012 at the age of 17 years and 342 days.
 He was praised by Coleman, who said: "Now he has had a little taste of it, that cements his future with Wales for the next 10 or 15 years"; the manager also spoke of England's interest in the player.
 Wilson's maternal grandfather Peter Edwards earned around £125,000 after placing a £50 bet with William Hill on his grandson becoming an international footballer, when he was aged just 18 months.

 In June 2015, Wilson again joined up with the senior Welsh squad for a post-season training camp in Cardiff.
 On 20 March 2017, he replaced the injured Tom Lawrence in the Wales squad for the World Cup qualifier against the Republic of Ireland.

 Wilson was included in Wales' squad for the China Cup in March 2018.
 On his first international start, against hosts China, he scored his first goal in a 6–0 semi-final win.
 The game was also on his 21st birthday.
 On 16 October that year, Wales travelled to play the Republic of Ireland in the UEFA Nations League without Bale and Aaron Ramsey, and Wilson scored the only goal with a long-range free kick similar to his recent one for Derby against Manchester United; Wales manager Ryan Giggs, formerly of United, joked that "I thought about fining him after he scored at Old Trafford but I won't be fining him now".
-In May 2021 he was selected for the Wales squad for the delayed UEFA Euro 2020 tournament.
-In November 2022 he was named in the Wales squad for the 2022 FIFA World Cup in Qatar, in which he appeared in all three of Wales' games.
-On the 18th of November 2025, Wilson scored a hat-trick in a historic 7-1 win against North Macedonia in Wales' final 2026 FIFA World Cup qualifying match, securing second place in Group J.
+In May 2021, he was selected for the Wales squad for the delayed UEFA Euro 2020 tournament.
+In November 2022, he was named in the Wales squad for the 2022 FIFA World Cup in Qatar, in which he appeared in all three of Wales' games.
+On 18 November 2025, Wilson scored a hat-trick in a historic 7–1 win against North Macedonia in Wales' final 2026 FIFA World Cup qualifying match, securing second place in Group J.